BitcoinDesign/Guide/guide/contribute/propose.md

 ##### Committing

-Saving changes in a text editor, automatically triggers GitHub Desktop application to showcase them.
+Saving changes in a text editor automatically triggers the GitHub Desktop application to showcase them.
 You can review the changes quickly, and then make a commit[^3].

 Commits should contain _meaningful changes_ grouped together.